Kolkhis/streamer-mode.nvim/README.md

 ```

 While it is possible to enable Streamer Mode for all files, it's not recommended.
-It's possible for this to slow down Neovim.
+It's possible for this to slow down your editor.
 Most common files that will contain sensitive information are already in the defaults (if I missed any please let me know).

 If you want to do this despite that, you've been warned: